MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 An estimate or actual created for expense is only considered chargeable if:

    - **Expense** is included on the quote line.
    - **Transaction category** is configured as chargeable on the quote line.
-If the transaction category is not mentioned as chardgeable at quote line, or if it is not , then it must be set up as chargeable in the master.
+If the transaction category isn't mentioned as chargeable at quote line, or if it isn't, then it must be set up as chargeable in the master.

    - **Included Tasks** is set to **Selected tasks** on the quote line.

 If these three things are true, the **Task** is also configured as chargeable.

-An estimate or actual created for material will only be considered chargeable if:
+An estimate or actual created for material is only considered chargeable if:

    - **Materials** is included on the quote line.
    - **Included Tasks** is set to **Selected tasks** on the quote line.